daniyahsiddiqui/Labs/usecases/usecase-1-May2022/README.md

      1. provider.tf
         - [line#- 2]: - AWS region for create resources.
      2. iac_usecase_1.tf
-        - [line#- 13]: - Specify the AWS VPC id.
+        - [line#- 3]: - Specify the AWS VPC id.
-        - [line#- 18]: - CIDR IP block from where we want to access the application UI.
+        - [line#- 8]: - CIDR IP block from where we want to access the application UI.
-        - [line#- 24]: - Public subnet id.
-        - [line#- 36]: - AMI Name for creating ec2 on which application will be deployed.
+        - [line#- 20]: - AMI Name for creating ec2 on which application will be deployed.
 Please choose the latest AMI that will have latest aws tools installed.
                          AMI should be available in the region provided in 'provider.tf'
-        - [line#- 42]: - IAM application role which must be attached to the Ec2 on which application is deployed.
-Created in "Step 1.
-Resource creation".
+        - [line#- 26]: - IAM application role which must be attached to the Ec2 on which application is deployed.
+Created in prerequisite step.
+        - [line#- 14]: - Public subnet id.
-        - [line#- 52]: - S3 path to download binary package.
+        - [line#- 37]: - S3 path to download binary package.
      3. Jenkinsfile
-        - [line#- 2]: - S3 Bucket (S3_BUCKET).
+        - [line#- 2]: - S3 Bucket
-        - [line#- 3]: - S3 path to upload the binary package (S3_BINARY_PATH).
+        - [line#- 3]: - S3 path to upload the binary package.
-          - **SHOULD BE EXACTLY SAME AS LINE 52 OF iac_usecase_1.tf**
+          - **SHOULD BE EXACTLY SAME AS LINE 37 OF iac_usecase_1.tf**
-        - [line#- 4]: - S3 path for Terraform create destroy plan (S3_TERRAFORM_PATH).
+        - [line#- 4]: - S3 path for Terraform create destroy plan.
 ---------------------------------------

 Step 5.
 Step By Step Execution